How Dictation Works

 Frequently Asked Questions

 Can I skip AI Polish and get raw transcription?
 Yes.
 Toggle AI Polish off in Settings > AI Polish.
-You will get the unformatted Soniox output directly.
+You get the unformatted Soniox output directly.

 Is my audio stored on the server?
 Audio is streamed for real-time processing and is not permanently stored.
 See our privacy policy for details.